MicrosoftDocs/win32/desktop-src/WinSock/socket-options-and-ioctls-2.md

 ---
-Description: 'Some of the socket options for Windows Sockets 2 are summarized in the following table.' ms.assetid: '6731d27c-fb7d-421a-badf-0cad6a4712ea'
+Description: Some of the socket options for Windows Sockets 2 are summarized in the following table. ms.assetid: 6731d27c-fb7d-421a-badf-0cad6a4712ea
-title: Socket Options and IOCTLs
+title: Socket Options and IOCTLs ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Socket Options and IOCTLs

 Some of the socket options for Windows Sockets 2 are summarized in the following table.
-More detailed information is provided in section 4 under [**WSPGetSockOpt**](wspgetsockopt-2.md) and/or [**WSPSetSockOpt**](wspsetsockopt-2.md).
+More detailed information is provided in section 4 under [**WSPGetSockOpt**](/windows/win32/Ws2spi/?branch=master) and/or [**WSPSetSockOpt**](/windows/win32/Ws2spi/?branch=master).
 There are other new protocol-specific socket options which can be found in the Protocol-Specific Annex.
 A complete list of [**Socket Options**](socket-options.md) for Windows Sockets are available in the Winsock reference.

 For a a summary of some of the Winsock Ioctls, see [Summary of Socket Ioctl Opcodes](summary-of-socket-ioctl-opcodes-2.md).
 A complete list of [**Winsock IOCTLs**](winsock-ioctls.md) are available in the Winsock reference.

 ## Summary of Common Socket Options

-A Winsock service provider must recognize all of these options, and (for [**WSPGetSockOpt**](wspgetsockopt-2.md)) return plausible values for each.
+A Winsock service provider must recognize all of these options, and (for [**WSPGetSockOpt**](/windows/win32/Ws2spi/?branch=master)) return plausible values for each.
 The default value for each option is shown in the following table.

 Value